arangodb/arangodb/Documentation/Books/Manual/DataModeling/Databases/WorkingWith.md

 ### Engine

-retrieve the storage engine used by the server `db._engine()`
+retrieve the storage engine type used by the server `db._engine()`

 Returns the name of the storage engine in use (`mmfiles` or `rocksdb`), as well